HChai01/HIVPRE/README.md

 # Feature encoding
 This is the Java implementation for encoding some genome-, proteome- and gene ontology-based features that require data processing.

-Here is the list and description:
+Here is the list and description of the compiled Java programs:

 For genome-based features:
 - Nucleotide_composition.class -- calculate 23 nucleotide composition in the coding sequence.
 - Codon_usage_CDS.class -- calculate 64 codon usage in the coding sequence.